net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * **`maxTemp`** - Temperature (in kelvins) to set the part's `maxTemp` to with this subtype.
 Other subtypes will use the part prefab's `maxTemp`
 * **`skinMaxTemp`** - Temperature (in kelvins) to set the part's `skinMaxTemp` to with this subtype.
 Other subtypes will use the part prefab's `skinMaxTemp`
 * **`attachNode`** - If set, will change the part's surface attachment node to this.
 Only works if the part is already surface attachable.
 Subtypes that don't have this defined will use the prefab's.
 Follows the usual node format of position x, y, z, normal x, y, z (the final size parameter is not used)
+* **`crashTolerance`** - Maximum speed (in m/s) at which the part can survive a crash.
+Subtypes which do not have this set will use the part prefab's value.  **NOTE** - There is apparently a bug in KSP where only one collider on a part will be considered for crashes.
+There is nothing I can do about that.

 ## Multiple Modules on the same Part